Pre-K Smarties

 When your baby is alert and relax, place her laying on her back.
 Face her from about 12 inches.
 Bring your right hand in front of her eyes about 10 inches.
 Then wiggle your index finger up and down, followed by the middle finger, then the fourth finger, and then the little finger.
 Once she sees your fingers wiggling, move it slowly on the same horizontal plane from left to right about 8 inches side ways.
 While you are doing moving your right hand sideways, observe her eyes.
 She should be following your moving wiggly fingers.
 Do this for about two to three minute before she gets bored or tired.

+Now hold your baby with both of your hands on her head and back.
+With your hands in a stationary position, you move your head from side to side always making an eye contact.
+Smile each time you cross the midline.
+Do this exercise for another two or three minutes.
 Again with both of your hand supporting her back and head, bring your face about 10 inches from her eyes.
 Wink one of your eyes or both.
 Repeat it several times.
 Observe if she will wink her eyes too.
 Then do the side ways motion of your head and smile each time you cross the midline.

 In dim room, with your baby laying down on her back, place a square white card board about 10 by 10 inches.
 Get a pen light.
 Turn it on for several seconds and off for the same length of time, directing the pen light to the white board.
 You can vary the shape of the beam of light by taping a small triangular piece of card board a the end of the flash light.
+Repeat these exercises at four times a day.

 Hearing